-It left Early Access to launch fully on August 5, 2021, sooner than anticipated.
-Some games run into issues along the way with development, or fan backlash to impressions of the early access content.
-We are excited to say that Dreamscaper bucked this trend and launched early on both Steam and Nintendo Switch.
+It left Early Access to fully launch on August 5, 2021, which was sooner than anticipated.
+Some games run into issues along the way while in development, or have to change direction because of fan backlash due to impressions of the early access content.
+We’re excited to say that Dreamscaper bucked this trend and launched early on both Steam and the Nintendo Switch.

 If you liked what you saw in Early Access but want to play the game on the go, like the hallway man from the recent Switch press conference, then fear not!
-You will be able to take your Dreamscaper runs with you wherever you go!
+You’ll now be able to take your Dreamscaper runs with you wherever you go!

 The game has already garnered the attention of the gaming media at large, with sites like IGN labeling it a must-try for any fan of Hades.
-It’s also received some heavy endorsements from indie-game sites like Indie World.
-What’s clear from these endorsements is that the game is polished, and plays exactly like you would expect from the rogue-lite genre.
-It’s polished, the dream/wake cycle brings something fresh to the genre, and the buzz is general is quite positive from what we’ve seen from media outlets thus far.
+It has also received some heavy endorsements from indie-game sites like Indie World.
+What’s clear from all this is that the game is well-balanced and plays exactly as you would expect from the rogue-lite genre.
+It’s polished and the dream/wake cycle brings something fresh to the genre, with the buzz, in general, being quite positive from what we’ve seen thus far.

-The focus from the developer on launching the full edition 1.0 Dreamscaper experience, was to round out any gaps that were in early access in regards to the games content or story, and add plenty of replay-ability.
-I’ve put emphasis on these for a key reason, and that is to encourage those who think that they’ve had their time with the game already, and don’t need to revisit it on launch, to give the game a boot when August 5th rolls around, to get the full Dreamscaper experience.
-You will more than likely find yourself hooked all over again.
+The focus of the developer in launching the full edition 1.0 Dreamscaper experience, was to round out any gaps that were in early access regarding the game’s content or story and add plenty of replayability.
+So for those who think that they’ve had their time with the game already and don’t need to revisit it on launch, I suggest you give the game another run when August 5th rolls around, to get the full Dreamscaper experience.
+You’ll more than likely find yourself hooked all over again.

-And, if you’ve been eyeing the game off but wanted to wait until it was finished to not tarnish your experience or expectations for the game, well you don’t have long to wait now, so make sure you’re keeping an eye out on the Steam store page, and Nintendo E-Shop also.
+And if you’ve been eyeing the game but wanted to wait until it was finished so as to not tarnish your experience or expectations for the game, well you don’t have to wait long now, so make sure you’re keeping an eye out on the Steam store page and Nintendo E-Shop.

-The first of these exciting new additions is the acknowledgement from the developer that their audience will likely be extremely good at the game come launch, because of the availability of the early access build.
-So, to answer this, and to encourage players to return, or to entice those that love a challenge, they’re adding what they call the ‘Dream Intensity’ options to each run.
-Fancy name aside, it’s essentially a way for the player to tailor their runs to just how difficult and challenging they want their experience to be.
+The first of these exciting new additions is the acknowledgement from the developer that their audience will likely be extremely good at the game come launch because of the availability of the early access build.
+So, to address this and encourage players to give the game another try, as well as returning players that just love a challenge, they’re adding what they call the “Dream Intensity” options to each run.
+Fancy name aside, it’s essentially a way for the player to tailor their runs to in terms of how difficult and challenging they want their experience to be.

-If you want to know how those meters rate when it comes to actually adding replay-ability and challenge, you’ll have to wait for our comprehensive review, which will be out shortly after the game launches, so keen an eye out!
-But, even having the option is a good start, we must say.
+If you want to know how those meters actually affect the game’s replayability and level of challenge, you’ll have to wait for our comprehensive review which will be out shortly after the game launches, but just having the option is a good start, we must say.

-The game also looks a lot crisper from what we’ve seen of the full release press kit thus far, with the entirety of the HUD being replaced with a much more refined and easy on the eye version.
-We’ve got more languages in there as well, making the game much more accessible to those who have tread water on purchasing the steam version through early access.
-Some new Steam achievements for those of you who like to collect and horde those, along with some new music tracks and a huge collection of quality of life fixes and additions.
+The game also looks a lot crisper from what we’ve seen of the full release press kit thus far, with the entirety of the HUD being replaced with a much more refined version that’s easier on the eye.
+There’s more languages in there as well, making the game much more accessible and may help those on the fence to decide whether to purchase the game.
+There are also some new Steam achievements for those of you who like to collect those, along with some new music tracks and a huge collection of quality of life fixes and additions.

-All in all in makes for a game that we’re extremely excited to get our hands on.
-We’ll be playing it non-stop from the launch date to bring you all the best guides, content, reviews, how-to videos, you know all that good stuff that you have come to expect from MGN.
-For now, make sure you’re keeping an eye out on the game, and make sure to check it out on steam if you haven’t already, and throw it on your wishlist for August 5th.
+All in all, it makes for a game that we’re extremely excited to get our hands on.
+We’ll be playing it non-stop from the launch date to bring you all the best guides, content, reviews, and how-to videos.
+You know, all that good stuff that you’ve come to expect from MGN.
+For now, make sure you’re keeping an eye out on the game and be sure to check it out on Steam and throw it on your wishlist for August 5th.